hall757/aerohacking/README.md

 ### Did you break it?

 Thats ok.
 I did it myself.
-Just keep in mind there are two flash locations in the device that the normal firmware flash cycle with alternate between.
+Just keep in mind there are two flash locations in the device that the normal firmware flash cycle will alternate between.
 The flash process is smart enough to not flash the same version as one already on the device (even if it is invalid because it was incorrectly updated).
 So if you break it or want to recover back to stock, you will need three differnet versions.
 Two of any version and a third of the version you want to acutally use.
 The uboot commands you need to research are set_bootparam and image_flash.

 1. Flash first throwaway version, reboot.